k4sh4n1/research/structural/004_active/README.md

 | | Roof Disp Reduction | — | 74.7% | 74.2% |

-# Implication
+# Implications

-- LQR:
-   * Looks ahead
-   * Is considering the future
-   * Balances displacement & acceleration naturally
-   * Result: reduces both displacement and acceleration
-- IOC:
-   * Is greedy
-   * Only sees one step ahead
-   * Applies sudden, large forces to minimize next-step disp
-   * Result: low displacement, but high acceleration

-IOC essentially “jerks” the building to reduce displacement, but causes acceleration spikes.
+For LQR and IOC approaches, when Q matrix has the same diagonal weights with different alpha factors, the results of LQR and IOC are comparable and similar.

+On the other hand, when Q matrix has different diagonal weights between LQR and IOC approaches, the results of LQR and IOC are not close.
+Tests on Q matrix weights are _not_ reported here.

-# Note
+# Notes

 The R matrix is picked as identity matrix for both LQR and IOC approaches.

-The Q matrix is diagonal, but different for LQR and IOC approaches.
-It is referred to the attached Python code to observe how Q matrix is selected differently for LQR and IOC.
+The Q matrix is diagonal and has the same diagonal weights for LQR and IOC approaches.
+However, the alpha factor is tuned separately for LQR and IOC.
+It is referred to the attached Python code to observe how alpha factor is tuned for LQR and IOC.

-IOC heavily penalizes roof displacement, due to its Q matrix selection.
-It applies large forces at the roof to minimize roof displacement immediately, regardless of the acceleration cost.

 It should be noted that the actuators are simulated as inter-story to consider coupling through reaction forces.